scholacantorum/orders/AtTheDoor/README.md

 ### Build and run the app

-To run on an iPhone simulator on your Mac:
+To run on an iPhone X simulator on your Mac:

 * Run `react-native run-ios` in the `AtTheDoor` directory.
+* You can run on simulators of other iOS devices by adding `--simulator="..."` and giving the name of the device (e.g.
+  `iPad Pro (12.9-inch) (2nd generation)`).

 To run on a real iOS device in debug mode: